MicrosoftDocs/power-platform/power-virtual-agents/extend-custom-canvas-upload.md

 # Description

-In this demo, we will show how to connect a custom canvas to directly upload file(s) to Azure Storage, and then send the blob URL to the bot for validation and further processing.
+You can connect your Power Virtual Agents bot to a custom canvas so you can directly upload file(s) to an Azure Storage blob, and then send the blob URL to the bot for validation and further processing.

-## Background
+This article describes how to set up a demo to test and configure this functionality.

+>[!WARNING]
+>Instructions in this section require software development from you or your developers.
+It is intended for experienced IT professionals, such as IT admins or developers who have a solid understanding of developer tools, utilities, and IDEs.

+## Direct Line storage considerations

-Direct Line provides a temporary storage of user attachments, up to 4 MB per attachment for about 24 hours.
-If the end-user needs to upload more than 4 MB, it is always advised that the developer use their own storage.
+[Direct Line](https://docs.microsoft.com/azure/bot-service/bot-service-channel-directline?view=azure-bot-service-4.0) provides a temporary storage of user attachments, up to 4 MB per attachment for about 24 hours.
+If the user needs to upload more than 4 MB, you should use your own storage rather than Direct Line.

 > IMPORTANT: When handling user input such as attachments, please verify that the attachment is free of inappropriate content and is what your bot expected to receive.